mrichar1/thatremindsme/_posts/2010-09-28-Apple Wine without a Fruit Press.md

 **Ingredients**

-A big bag of apples - the more the better - maybe 6-10lbs as a minimum.
+* A big bag of apples - the more the better - maybe 6-10lbs as a minimum.
 They don't need to be quality eating ones, as long as they're not going mouldy.
-Yeast
+* Yeast
-Pectolase/Pectin Enzyme
+* Pectolase/Pectin Enzyme
-Water
+* Water
-Sugar
+* Sugar

+**Method**

 1. Wash the apples to clean off any dirt and insects.
 2. Roughly chop them (quarters or smaller are best) and place in a fermenting bucket.
 3. Pour on cold water, a gallon at a time, until the apples are almost covered.
 4. For each gallon of water you added, add 1.5tsp of pectolase and yeast according to the instructions.
 5. Cover the bucket and place in a warm place for 7 days to allow the apples to break down and the yeast to start extracting the flavours.
 6. Strain of the liquid through muslin and discard the apple mush.
 7. For each gallon of liquid, add 2.5lbs of sugar and rack into demijohns, fitted with airlocks.
 8. Continue as for any other fruit wine, racking after 4-5 weeks.

 Apple wine is often cloudy when first racked off, clearing to a beautiful golden colour after a month or two.
 Of course, there's always a small risk that the wine might be contaminated from the start and turn vinegary, but then the resulting wine makes a great base for casseroles and soups (especially ham and lentil soup!)